-- The District grade weighting system will apply to only courses that are equivalent to the courses listed in the Flora High School Curriculum Guide.
-No weighted classes will be accepted from a 9th and 10th grade level. - The principal shall make the final determination regarding the placement of the student and the extent to which any credit will be granted. - Reasonable adjustment may be made in student classification and graduation requirements for transfer students.
+- 1. The District grade weighting system will apply to only courses that are equivalent to the courses listed in the Flora High School Curriculum Guide.
+No weighted classes will be accepted from a 9th and 10th grade level. - 2.
+The principal shall make the final determination regarding the placement of the student and the extent to which any - credit will be granted. - 3.
+Reasonable adjustment may be made in student classification and graduation requirements for transfer students.
 Special consideration will be given to students who transfer to Flora High School from school districts which do not use our 9 period school day. - 4.
-Students transferring to Flora High School shall be assigned the total amount of credits they would have earned had they been a full-time student at Flora High School. - 5.
-Any failing grades will be subtracted from that total.
-Example: A junior transfer student in mid-October may need to audit courses not previously scheduled or make up all work from the beginning of the semester (1⁄2 credit per semester).
+Students transferring to Flora High School shall be assigned the total amount of credits they would have earned had they been a full-time student at Flora High School. - Any failing grades will be subtracted from that total.
+Example: A junior transfer student in mid-October may need to audit courses not previously scheduled or make up all work from the beginning of the semester (1⁄2 credit per semester). - 6.
+Students, with the approval of the principal or counselor, may take an online course or a course in another school district if the course is needed for credit and will not be offered in this district.